 It is the policy of the District to permit employees to accumulate earned but unused vacation and sick time.
 Sick time is earned at a rate of 1 day per month and accumulated up to a maximum of 32.5 days.
 Accrued sick time has no cash value at the time of separation of employment.
-Vacation time is accrued differently for exempt and non-exempt employees.
-For non-exempt employees vacation is earned at a rate of 2 weeks per year upon the employee's date of hire.
-Once the non-exempt employee has reached 5 years of employment, vacation time is earned at a rate of 3 weeks per year.
-For exempt employees, the vacation accruals are the same until the employee reaches 10 years of service, at which point vacation is earned at a rate of 4 weeks per year.
+Vacation time earned at a rate of 2 weeks per year upon the employee's date of hire.
+Once the employee has reached 5 years of employment, vacation time is earned at a rate of 3 weeks per year until the employee reaches 10 years of service, at which point vacation is earned at a rate of 4 weeks per year.